-Strategy 1 Details For rmative Revi ews Strategy 1: 100% of the student population is college ready by the end of their freshman year in reading and writing as measured by the TSI Formative assessment.
-Nov Feb June Strategy's Expected Result/Impact: Analyze and use TSI test scores to reinforce and reteach as needed Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 2 Details For rmative Revi ews Strategy 2: Students that are not TSI ready in Math by the time they complete Algebra 2 will be placed in a math lab with the expectation that Formative we will have 100% pass by completion of Algebra II.
-Nov Feb June Strategy's Expected Result/Impact: Analyze and use TSI scores to better prepare students Create opportunities in the student schedules for test prep and review Staff Responsible for Monitoring: Campus Administrators, Counselor Stan Responsible for Monitoring.
-Campus Administrators, Counselor Strategy 3 Details For rmative Revi ews Formative Strategy 3: Each semester ensure all students are on track to complete an Associates Degree, or have earned 42 college hours by the end of rormative their senior year.
-Nov Feb June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Nov 1 June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Have students sign in Nov 1 June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Have students sign in Document conversations and notes about student progress Nov 1 June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Have students sign in Document conversations and notes about student progress Staff Responsible for Monitoring: Principal Nov 1 June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Have students sign in Document conversations and notes about student progress Nov 1 June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Have students sign in Document conversations and notes about student progress Staff Responsible for Monitoring: Principal Counselor Nov 1 June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Have students sign in Document conversations and notes about student progress Staff Responsible for Monitoring: Principal Counselor Teachers Nov 1 June their senior year.
-Strategy's Expected Result/Impact: Audit college and High School transcripts Have students sign in Document conversations and notes about student progress Staff Responsible for Monitoring: Principal Counselor Teachers Assistant Principal 1 June
+Strategy 1 Details For mative Rev iews Strategy 1: 100% of the student population is college ready by the end of their freshman year in reading and writing as measured by the TSI Formative assessment.
+Strategy's Expected Result/Impact: Analyze and use TSI test scores to reinforce and reteach as needed Staff Responsible for Monitoring: Campus Administrators, Counselor Nov Feb June Strategy 2 Details For mative Rev iews Strategy 2: Students that are not TSI ready in Math by the time they complete Algebra 2 will be placed in a math lab with the expectation that we will have 100% pass by completion of Algebra II.
+Nov Formative Nov Feb Strategy's Expected Result/Impact: Analyze and use TSI scores to better prepare students Create opportunities in the student schedules for test prep and review Staff Responsible for Monitoring: Campus Administrators, Counselor 100 100 June For mative Rev iews Strategy 3 Details Strategy 3 Details Strategy 3: Each semester ensure all students are on track to complete an Associates Degree, or have earned 42 college hours by the end of their senior year.
+Nov Formative Feb June